stxnre/spotify_genre_classifying/README.md

 ### Data Analysis

 Before training a classifier, I wanted to look at separability between genres in the training dataset.
 In `genre_projection.py`, I perform two rank-2 projections of the training data and plot a color-coded map of the projections.
 The first projection is a standard PCA projection, projecting onto the first two principal components.
 The second projection uses t-distributed Stochastic Neighbor Embeddings (or t-SNE).

+### Training and Classifying

+`genre_classifying.py` contains the code that trains and tests genre classifier models, using more "traditional" methods.
+The methods include a Decision tree, Random forests, and AdaBoost.

+`neural_net_classifier.py`, as the name suggests, trains and tests a neural network genre classifier.
+Written with PyTorch, This simple neural network has three hidden layers and uses the rectified linear unit (ReLU) for nonlinear activation.
+The network is trained over 100 epochs with a batch size of 10, working to minimize cross-entropy loss.